gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 As you can see [here](https://www.apollographql.com/docs/apollo-server/data/data/#context-argument), the `context` object is where we can store various information about the current query and our global connection to other services, like a database.
-To use our prisma instance to our resolvers we just have to tell `ApolloServer` add it to the context:
+To use our prisma instance in our resolvers we just have to tell `ApolloServer` to add it to the context:

 ```typescript
 // src/index.ts